Yuan Shikai: Japan's 21 demands

 In 1914, Japan captured the German colony at Qingdao.
-In January 1915, Japan sent a secret ultimatum, known as the Twenty-one Demands, to Beijing.
+In January 1915, Japan sent a secret ultimatum, known as the Twenty-One Demands, to Beijing.
 Japan demanded an extension of extraterritoriality, the sale of businesses in debt to Japan and the cession of Qingdao to Japan, and virtual control of finance and the local police.
 When these demands were made public, hostility within China was expressed in nationwide anti-Japanese demonstrations and an effective national boycott of Japanese goods.
 With support from Britain and the United States Yuan secured Japan's dropping part five of the demands, which would have given Japan a general control of Chinese affairs.
 However he did accept the less onerous terms and that led to a decline in the popularity of Yuan's government.

 Revival of hereditary monarchy

 To build up his own authority, Yuan began to re-institute elements of state Confucianism.
 As the main proponent of reviving Qing state religious observances, Yuan effectively participated as emperor in rituals held at the Qing Temple of Heaven.
-In late 1915, rumors were floated of a popular consensus that the hereditary monarchy should be revived.
+In late 1915, rumours were floated of a popular consensus that the hereditary monarchy should be revived.
 With his power secure, many of Yuan's supporters, notably monarchist Yang Du, advocated for a revival of the hereditary monarchy, asking Yuan to take on the title of Emperor.
-Yang reasoned that the Chinese masses had long been used to monarchic rule, the Republic had only been effective as a transitional phase to end Manchu rule, and China's political situation demanded the stability that only a dynastic monarchy could ensure.
+Yang reasoned that the Chinese masses had long been used to monarchic rule, the Republic had been effective only as a transitional phase to end Manchu rule, and China's political situation demanded the stability that only a dynastic monarchy could ensure.
 The American political scientist Frank Johnson Goodnow suggested a similar idea.
 Negotiators representing Japan had also offered to support Yuan's ambitions as one of the rewards for Yuan's support of the Twenty-One Demands.

 On 20 November 1915, Yuan held a specially convened "Representative Assembly" which voted unanimously to offer Yuan the throne.
 On 12 December 1915, Yuan "accepted" the invitation and proclaimed himself Emperor of the Chinese Empire (中华帝国大皇帝 (中華帝國大皇帝, Zhōnghuá Dìguó Dà Huángdì)) under the era name of Hongxian (洪宪 (洪憲, Hóngxiàn); i.e. Constitutional Abundance).
-The new Empire of China was to formally begin on 1 January 1916, when Yuan, the Hongxian Emperor, intended to conduct the accession rites.
-Soon after becoming emperor, the Hongxian Emperor placed an order with the former imperial potters for a 40,000-piece porcelain set costing 1.4 million yuan, a large jade seal, and two imperial robes costing 400,000 yuan each.
+The new Empire of China was to formally begin on 1 January 1916, when Yuan intended to conduct the accession rites.
+Soon after becoming emperor, the Yuan placed an order with the former imperial potters for a 40,000-piece porcelain set costing 1.4 million yuan, a large jade seal, and two imperial robes costing 400,000 yuan each.